dguo/dannyguo.com/content/blog/debates.md

 > may thrive with this sort of opportunity.
 And studies show affirmative action
 > admits have a higher predisposition to contribute to society.
 > Hang on, I gotta write this down.

+Mulready is capable of articulating not just his own position but also the opposing position.
+When is the last time you've seen this happen in a political debate?
+Also notice that from what we can tell, he's doing so in relatively good faith.
+He's basically saying "of these potential justifications for your argument, here's the one that I find most compelling."

+When arguing with someone, it's easy to get into the mindset of wanting to win.
+But in real life, the real winner is the person who expands his or her mindset and grasps not just the nuances of all sides of the argument.

+The true test of a belief is being able to argue for the other side of a debate even better than they can but then still being able to counter that argument.
+Most people don't bother with this exercise.
+It requires humility and effort.
+Our entrenched beliefs make it hard to be honest with ourselves.

+Debate as sport can teach very useful skills, but it frames a debate as a competition, which it doesn't have to be.

+It'd be interesting to see a debate that takes place just as they do now, but then the opponents have to switch sides and re-conduct the same debate.

+Real debates on important things should take time.

+Debates should happen through writing, not verbally.

+Debators should be held accountable to the claims they make.

+One of my pet peeves is when there is what seems like an obvious counterargument to something, but the candidate never addresses it.
+See Paul Graham's views on wealth inequality.
+What do progressives think of it?

+Yes, interruptions are annoying during TV debates, but how else do you address the details?
+The debates aren't long enough, and people wouldn't have enough patience for candidates to address the finer points of an argument.
+But these topics are complex and deserve that kind of scrutiny.
+I'd rather see a real deep dive into a specific topic rather than getting overviews of several.